-The Government Law Section needs your assistance in nominating possible recipients for this year's Outstanding Government Lawyer, an award given every year at the Government Law Section's Annual Meeting, which will take place at the Texas Bar CLE's second annual Advanced Government Law Seminar in Austin from July 27-28, 2017.
+The Government Law Section needs your assistance in nominating possible recipients for this year's Outstanding Government Lawyer, an award given every year at the Government Law Section's Annual Meeting, which will take place at the Texas Bar CLE's second annual Advanced Government Law Seminar in Austin in July, 2018.

 We are looking for the best of the best.
 The award will go to a practicing lawyer employed by the government or employed in a government-law related business who has made an outstanding contribution to government service.
 The nominee should exemplify the ideals of dedication, professionalism, and ethics in service that have benefited the public or a governmental entity.
 These factors may include:

 - Excellence as an attorney, advisor, or advocate;